pavetheway91/tarbsd/README.md

 It extracts base.txz and kernel txz on the first run, so it might take a while.
 Subsequent builds however, are quicker.
 It uses in-memory zfs pool for building, so everyting is snappy and there's no unnecesary writes to your storage medium.
 ZFS also allows builder to use snapshots to restore the image to a an earlier state before each build.
 The pool is 2 gigs and there's no way to configure this at the moment.

 When in hurry, pass --quick option to the builder.
 You'll get the image quicker, but it will be bigger and require more memory to boot.
-For small images, size diference might not be huge, but it gets bigger as /usr gets bigger.
+For small images, size difference might not be huge, but it gets bigger as /usr gets bigger.
 ```
 tarbsd build --quick
 ```

 Raw .img (for bhyve, kvm and real computers) is always generated.
 If you have qemu-tools installed, it can also be converted to all sorts of random formats.
 ```
-tarbsd build cow qcow qcow2 vdi vmdk vhdx vpc
+tarbsd build cow qcow qcow2 vdi vmdk vhdx vpc parallels
 ```

 Verbose output doesn't quite show every single little detail yet, but if you like tar -v and pkg install being streamed to your console, you can have them.